 - 100% guaranteed highest price, and easy, free returns.

-This post breaks down the pros and cons of selling to a pawn shop, make sure you don’t get ripped off, as well as better alternatives to get the most cash, safely and quickly — often without leaving your home.
+This post breaks down the pros and cons of selling to a pawn shop, make sure you don’t get ripped off, as well as better alternatives, like a loan on jewelry from Diamond Banc, to get the most cash, safely and quickly — often without leaving your home.
+Check out our Diamond Banc review.

 What can you sell at a pawn shop?
 10+ things pawn shops always buy: